Spring-summer29/MTF-Bench/README.md

 This repository is the official implementation of the **MTF-Bench benchmark**.
 It contains the MTF-Bench dataset, construction pipeline, and evaluated methods for multi-turn forensic reasoning on image authenticity.

 If you find this project useful, please consider **forking**, **watching**, and giving a ⭐ **star** to support our work.
 We also encourage you to visit our project homepage for more details.

+Our dataset and trained models are available at: [Project Page](https://your-link-here).

 ---